adamringhede/swipeevent.js/README.md

 to prevent accidental swipes.

 #### dispatchOnRelease(bool)
-The event can be triggered either on the mouseup/touchup event, or as soon as the swipe happens.
+The event can be triggered either on the mouseup/touchup event (true), or as soon as the swipe happens (false).